 4. Audit market is severely disrupted by failure of, or partial withdrawal from, a segment of the market by a major audit firm.
-Top three mitigatio ns Trend Position against appetite Response propose audit regime to rethe Big Four in the requirements to semajor audit firms • We are supervising plans for major audit firms notify us of any marising elsewhere registration could resilience requirers • We are increasing audit firms to identify to recommend the resilience requirers. hite Paper and Government sed a managed shared educe the market share of see FTSE 350, and proposed safeguard the resilience of safeguard the resilience of see enhancements to recovery adit firms and audit firms sajor risks or incidents in their network.
-PIE auditor potentially be used to set ments on audit firms.
-It is supervision of all PIE Stable.
+Top three mitigations Trend Position against appetite Response propose audit regime to rethe Big Four in the requirements to se major audit firms • We are supervising plans for major audit plans for major audit firms arising elsewhere registration could resilience requirements. • We are increasing audit firms to ide hite Paper and Government and a managed shared educe the market share of the FTSE 350, and proposed safeguard the resilience of the end of the educe the market share of the educe the market share of the educe the educe of the Stable.
 We are getting more assurance over the risk management processes in Tier 1 firms.
 Audit firms continue to be financially robust.
 We issued our Position Paper following the Government Response in July 2022.
 Within appetite

-Objectives Principal risk & &amp; && 5.
+Objectives Principal risk & & & & 5.
 Failure to maintain data privacy/confidentiality due to un/ intentional ex/internal release of data including through cyber attack, resulting in loss of sensitive data (personal/corporate), breach of law/ regulation, fines, censure and reputational damage to the FRC.
-Top three mitigatio ns Trend Position against appetite and awareness are information loss.
-A suite of preventools to deter unisharing, and repose Renewal of the Control nme of staff training round cyber risk and tative applications and intended information orting tools.
-Tyber Essentials Plus contingency planning testing.
-Steady progress.
+Top three mitigations Trend Trend Position against appetite information loss.
+A suite of preventools to deter unisharing, and reports Renewal of the Control tative applications and Steady progress.
 Cyber Essentials Plus certification has been renewed and a cyber test exercise has been undertaken.
 Good levels of training completed by all staff.
 Tolerated reputational damage.
 Top three mitigations Trend Position against appetite Adoption of an information management strategy to improve document classification and the data and document glossary.
 Enhanced data and analytical capabilities and reporting.
 Governance and consultation around the use and publication of data to support decision-making.
 Improving.
 The adoption of document classification and a data glossary will facilitate access to and sharing of information.
 The development of an analytical tool is supporting business needs.
 Outside appetite

-Objectives Principal risk & &amp; &^& 6.
+Objectives Principal risk &\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\ 6.
 As a result of limited information sharing within the FRC and lack of a holistic overview, we fail to proactively exploit data/information which reduces our effectiveness with potential reputational damage.